Northwestern Hospital Insurance Coverage: Blue Precision HMO Guide

-You will need to select either Administrative Site 475 or 477.
+You will need to select Medical Group 475 or 477 (this is done after you sign up and does not refer to a specific plan).
 Through a Northwestern Medicine primary care physician, you will be able to be referred to the appropriate Northwestern Medicine facility for services.
 This means your doctor will need to be associated with Central DuPage or Delnore hospital.

 An HMO requires that you choose a primary care physician, so make sure to check out Northwestern's Provider Finder or call 312.926.7440 and find a doctor that is accepting new patients if you do not have a PCP already.
 However, if you don't choose one, you will be assigned one at random--but don't worry, you can change your PCP at any time.

 Please note that these are affiliate doctors, and most are not located at Northwestern Memorial itself.